 Krav Fit was founded in 2004 by Devin Shirley, and our instructor staff has over 30 years of combined experience in Krav Maga.

-Our adult classes last an hour and a half.
+Our co-ed adult classes last an hour and a half.
 Stamina and fitness are essential to Krav and comprise the first 30 minutes, and the next 60 are all Krav Maga!
 Our youth classes last 50 minutes and our women’s class lasts 60 minutes.

 To understand Krav Maga is to understand how it developed in the first place.
 Imi Lichtenfeld was a Hungarian-born Israeli martial artist.
 But before he was Israeli, he grew up in Bratislava, Slovakia learning boxing, wrestling, and gymnastics at his father’s gym.
 He became a champion boxer, who put his skills to use when anti-Semitic riots threatened his neighborhood in the 1930s.
 He became the leader of a group of Jewish boxers and wrestlers that took to the streets to defend the Jewish community against the fascists.
 Imi discovered that what he knew about boxing didn’t translate well to combat in the street.
 He learned from error and started to teach those fighting with his cause.
 These techniques were the beginning of Krav Maga.
 However, it doesn’t stop there.